 As with our example above, the jointly owned contract could be changed to an individually owned contract, but any living benefits or future death benefits would still be based on the life of the original annuitant.

-In addition, the insurance company that issued the contract may have rules that govern the transferability of that contract.
+The insurance company that issued the contract may have rules that govern the transferability of that contract.
 Check with the annuity issuer before agreeing to change ownership on an annuity contract.

 Lastly, an annuity contract with an owner and annuitant who are different people is a “complex annuity” with many problems you likely don’t want to deal with.
 The annuitant should be the same as the owner to avoid issues with benefit payments and taxes.

-Once the contract owner chooses to take money from the contract, those distributions are partly subject to income taxation.
-In addition, distributions before the contract owner attains age 59½ are subject to a 10% tax penalty.
+Once the contract owner chooses to take money from the contract, those distributions are partly subject to income tax.
+A detailed discussion of annuity exclusion ratio is beyond the scope of this article.

 If you’ve made it through this article, congratulations!